Alleviating $H_0$ tension in Horndeski gravity: Alleviating the tension

 As described above we chose the model parameter $V_0$ and the initial conditions for the scalar field in order to obtain $H(z_{\rm CMB}) =H_{\Lambda\text{CDM}}( z_{\rm CMB})$ and $\Omega_{m0}=0.31$ in agreement with \cite{Planck:2018vyg}, and we leave $\xi$ as the parameter that determines the late-time deviation from $\Lambda$CDM cosmology.

 In Fig. \ref{xiX2} we depict the normalized $H(z)/(1+z)^{3/2}$ as a function of the redshift, for $\Lambda$CDM cosmology and for our model with various choices of $\xi$.
 As we can see, indeed our model coincides with $\Lambda$CDM cosmology at high and intermediate redshifts, while at small redshifts the proposed Model I gives higher values.
-In particular the present-day value $H_0$ depends on the model parameter $\xi$, and it can be around $H_0 \approx 74$ km/s/Mpc for $\xi=1.3$ in Planck units.
+In particular, the present-day value $H_0$ depends on the model parameter $\xi$, and it can be around $H_0 \approx 74$ km/s/Mpc for $\xi=1.3$ (in $H_0$ units, i.e. where the $\Lambda$CDM $H_0$ is 1).
+Specifically, the tension can be alleviated at 3$\sigma$ if $1.2<\xi<1.7$.
 Hence, we can see that this particular sub-class of Horndeski/generalized Galileon gravity can alleviate the $H_0$ tension due to the effect of the kinetic-energy-dependent $G_5$ term.
 Specifically, at early times the field's kinetic term is negligible and hence the $G_5(X)$ terms do not introduce any deviation from $\Lambda$CDM scenario, however as time passes they increase in a controlled and suitable way in order to make the Hubble function, and thus $H_0$ too, to increase.
+Note that, since $H_0\approx 10^{-61}$ in Planck units, the fact that $V_0=0.08$ and $\xi=1.3$ in $H_0$ units implies that $V_0\approx 0.5 \times 10^{-61}$ and $\xi\approx 8 \times 10^{365}$ in Planck units (in Planck units we obtain characteristic values of $\dot{\phi}$ and $\phi$ around $10^{-60}$), which is the expected scale for the quantities of a scenario that describes the Universe acceleration ($\xi$ has dimensions of $[M]^{-9}$ i.e. $\xi^{1/9}\sim 10^{40}$GeV$^{-1}$).